-Ed started up a sort of rival site to TVGasm that had some mild success (and still lives on, amazingly, in the forums).
+Ed started up a sort of rival site to TVGasm that had some mild success.
 But it was at that time, in the fall of 2006, that Ed and I came up with idea for CTMQ.
 I had no idea it would grow into what it is, but Ed helped me pursue the idea.

 We originally planned to do this whole massive site together, and while this bit of CTMQ history is pretty much unknown, it is important to me.
 We had really only done comedic writing, and the whole idea for this site was to make it funny and sarcastic.

 The very first official post on CTMQ was a visit to our state’s largest tree: The Pinchot Sycamore in Simsbury.
 I just re-read it and smiled at the “Mark Linn-Baker Sycamore” joke.
 That was Ed.
 The king of random “inside” referential jokes.
 The first few posts written for CTMQ are rife with them.

 We quickly realized that our schedules would make a true joint-effort impossible.
 But Ed does appear in several of the first posts and early museums.
 One that still gets lots of traffic is the Witch’s Dungeon Classic Movie Museum in Bristol.
 What a night that was!
 (If you haven’t read that post, you should.)